CAR: Conceptualization-Augmented Reasoner for Zero-Shot Commonsense Question Answering: Ethics Statement

 \section{Ethics Statement}

-This paper presents CAR, a novel state-of-the-art performance framework for zero-shot commonsense question answering.
+This paper presents CAR, a novel framework for zero-shot commonsense question answering that achieves state-of-the-art performance via \textit{conceptualization}.
 All datasets used, including ATOMIC, AbstractATOMIC, and commonsense question-answering benchmarks, are publicly available and shared via open-access licenses solely for research purposes, consistent with their intended usage.
 These datasets are anonymized and desensitized, ensuring that no data privacy issues are involved.
 Moreover, the CAR framework is a question-answering system that selects the most plausible choice from a list of options and does not yield any private, offensive, biased, or sensitive information or social and political issues.
 The expert annotations are performed by the authors of this paper as part of their contribution, who are graduate and undergraduate students working on machine commonsense in natural language processing, and they are fully aware of the annotation protocol and the intended use of their annotations.
-We make the annotations publicly available for public evaluation purposes.
-They have all agreed to participate without being paid.
-Therefore, to the best of the authors' knowledge, this paper does not raise any ethical concerns.
+They are well-trained with specially designed instructions and have voluntarily agreed to participate without compensation.
+Based on this, the authors believe that this paper does not raise any ethical concerns to the best of their knowledge.